993 Ulric (890–973), bishop of Augsburg from 923, was formally canonized by Pope John XV, the first recorded canonization by a pope.

 1851 Andreas Schroedel, president of the Minnesota District of the Wisconsin Synod, was born in Neustadt, Bavaria, Germany (d.
 21 November 1909).
 He came to America in 1853 and was educated at Northwestern College (Watertown, Wisconsin) and Concordia Seminary (Saint Louis).
 He served as pastor at Naugart and Ridgeville (serving also Norwalk and Tomah), Wisconsin.
 He became a professor at Northwestern College in 1889, then returned to the parish as a pastor in Saint Paul, Minnesota, in 1893.
 He was president of the Minnesota District from 1906 to 1909.

-1854 Ernst Carl Ludwig Schulze, president of the Atlantic District of the Missouri Synod, was born in Huellhorst, Rheinberg, Westphalia (d.
+1854 Ernst Carl Ludwig Schulze, president of the Atlantic District of the Missouri Synod from 1906 until his death, was born in Huellhorst, Rheinberg, Westphalia (d.
 9/10 October 1918).

 1860 Ernst Moritz Arndt, historian, hymnist and poet, died (b.
 26 December 1769).